zenangst/Spots/README.md

 They also share the same **Item** struct for its children.
 The child is a data container that includes the size of the view on screen and the remaining information to configure your view.

-To add your own view to **Spots**, you need the view to conform to **SpotConfigurable** and inherit from the core class that your component is based on (UITableViewCell on ListSpot, UICollectionViewCell on CarouselSpot and GridSpot).
+To add your own view to **Spots**, you need the view to conform to **ItemConfigurable** and inherit from the core class that your component is based on (UITableViewCell on ListSpot, UICollectionViewCell on CarouselSpot and GridSpot).
-**SpotConfigurable** requires you to implement one property and one method.
+**ItemConfigurable** requires you to implement one property and one method.

 We don’t like to dictate the terms of how you build your views, if you prefer to build them using `.nib` files, you should be free to do so, and with **Spots** you can.
 The only thing that differs is how you register the view on the component.